 Implement Value Engineering Practices

-that quality, reliability, performance and other critical factors continue to meet requirements.
+Conceptual designs must also be viewed from a value engineering perspective.
+Value engineering is a technique used for analyzing a design to determine if its function justifies the cost.
+An item that consistently performs the required function at the lowest total cost represents the best value.
+Value engineering can help identify opportunities to remove unnecessary costs while assuring that quality, reliability, performance and other critical factors continue to meet requirements.
 Too often, a significant cost is added to the product by design elements whose cost exceeds their functional value.
 The frivolous or overpriced features must be identified and eliminated during the design process or will add unnecessary cost.

-the cost impact of design alternatives at the sub-system level.
+Once you establish your target cost, you’re ready to manage the design to meet these targets.
+Accurate cost estimation is required to compare design cost against target cost and evaluate the cost impact of design alternatives at the sub-system level.
 Several different costing methods may be employed to determine detailed costs, as follows:

 1. It is important for the design engineer to have a close connection to actual costs.
 The most critical element of detailed costing is that it must be based on reality.
 An engineer should be able to justify a price target.

-Tracking the costs
+Tracking the Costs

 Another key element to design to cost is tracking costs as the design evolves.
 Though there are many tools that do this, each design engineer must be trained in a consistent process that allows comparison to target cost without hours of effort.
 Tracking costs must also include quantity roll-offs for materials.
 Here it is important to know what the roll-offs are for your supply base and how your materials group will likely procure these materials.
 Though prices will vary by commodity type, some typical price roll-off curves for three fabrication processes are shown in the chart below.
 Individual parts will vary substantially from these averages.
 For those that are procuring materials from the Far East freight, taxes and duties must be factored into the roll-ups.

-receiving little attention during the design process.
+The manufacturing labor component for low volume, complex capital equipment is often dramatically underestimated by design engineering.
+Due to the high materials cost, labor is typically only 5% to 15% of the cost of goods sold (COGS).
+A 50% labor overrun can, therefore, be quickly overshadowed by a small percentage material overage, resulting in labor estimates receiving little attention during the design process.
 This problem is compounded by the fact that labor is difficult to estimate based on reviewing design models, especially in low volumes.
 It is typically more accurate to have a historical database of similar assemblies that can be benchmarked.
 Quantity also has a large effect on total labor hours as material and work area setup can be a large adder for low quantity builds.